Fingerprint doesn’t work in Windows 10: How can I fix it?

 Solution 3 – Switch to local account / create a new account

-The last thing we’re going to try is switching to local account, and if this still doesn’t help, you may even create a new Windows Account.
-Here’s how to switch to local account, if you’re not sure:
+The last thing we’re going to try is switching to a local account, and if this still doesn’t help, you may even create a new Windows Account.
+Here’s how to switch to a local account, if you’re not sure:

 - In your account click Sign in with a local account instead.

 - You’ll be asked to enter the current password.
 Now click on Next.